Luke Humphries: 2024: World champion

 Humphries entered the 2024 World Championship with many considering him the favourite to win the tournament.
-Humphries reached the final by beating Scott Williams 6–0.
+He reached the final by beating Scott Williams 6–0 in the semi-finals, having survived a sudden-death leg against Joe Cullen in the fourth round.
 On 3 January 2024, Humphries won the World Championship by winning five sets in a row to defeat 16-year-old Luke Littler 7–4 in the final, earning the £500,000 top prize and becoming the new world number one on the PDC Order of Merit.
 Following his victory, he was invited to meet Prime Minister Rishi Sunak at Downing Street.

 In March, Humphries reached the final of the UK Open for the second time.
 He missed two match darts to win the title in an 11–10 loss to Dimitri Van den Bergh.
 Competing in a full Premier League Darts season for the first time, Humphries won his first Premier League night on night six.
 He achieved a streak of three consecutive nightly wins with further victories on nights seven and eight.
 He secured a fourth nightly win on night 15 in Leeds.
-He announced that he would raffle off his match-worn shirt from night 15 and donate the proceeds to the Rob Burrow Foundation, a charity for motor neurone disease.
-After sixteen nights, Humphries finished second in the Premier League table behind Littler.
+After sixteen nights, Humphries finished second in the Premier League table behind Luke Littler.
 He was matched up against third-placed Michael van Gerwen in the semi-finals of the play-offs.
 He won the semi-final 10–5 to advance to the final, which he lost 11–7 to Littler.